 We booked through Loki hostel as they came recommended through a friend who had recently visited.
 In short, this is what the itinerary entails:

 It was pretty safe to assume that everyone in our group wanted to go zip lining today (optional) rather than trek again.
-We spent a solid few hours flying through the air, usually around 150m high, which sounds reasonably low but was certainly butterfly inducing for my queasy stomach.
-Before the afternoon trek to Hidrolectrica station we ate lunch and hung around in hammocks waiting for an afternoon cool breeze.
-The afternoon trek was supposed to take around 3 hours, but in reality felt like at least 6 to get to the small town of Aguas Calientes, the gateway town to Machu Picchu.
+We spent a solid few hours flying through the air, usually around 150m high.
+It may sound reasonably low but was certainly butterfly inducing for my queasy stomach.
+Before the afternoon trek to Hidroelectrica station we ate lunch and hung around in hammocks waiting for an afternoon cool breeze.
+The afternoon trek was supposed to take around three hours.
+In reality it felt like at least six to get to the small town of Aguas Calientes.
+The gateway town to Machu Picchu.

 An early start is always my first memory recalling this day.
 We rose at 3:40am to get ourselves to the gates for 5am before the crowds arrived.
 To no avail, on arrival at 4:30am, there were at least 200 other eager trekkers waiting before us.
 Equally as nervous for what lay ahead.
 Once the gates open, the race was on as hundreds of us paced to reach to the set of stairs first.
 People actually ran!
 By the time we reached the steps I’d say we were around 40 people behind the front leaders.
 As the ascent began, slowly but surely we passed more and more.
 ‘Steep’ is an understatement.
 Relentless is getting a little closer.
 The 430 meter climb wraps up along the mountain face and ended up taking us 45-minutes to reach the top.
 The gates open at 6am and we were some of the first to enter.
 I think the word I’d use here was: enchanting.
 It may have had something to do with the morning fog, or my weary eyes, but either way it was a sight for sore eyes.
 Nothing can really prepare you for the real thing, you just have to see it.

-There is also an option to hike the Machu Picchu mountain (free – but also takes up to 3 hours worth of continuous climbing) however no-one in our group was really that game to try it.
+There is also an option to hike the Machu Picchu mountain (free).
+But!
+It also takes up to three hours worth of continuous climbing.
+Unfortunately no-one in our group was really that game to try it.
 Wayna Picchu on the other hand…

-In short, Wayna Picchu is an exhausting 40-minute or so vertical climb to reach the top.
-Once there you are rewarded with a unique view of Machu Picchu, in the opposite direction to most commercial pictures of it (example: like the feature image.)
+In short, Huayna Picchu is an exhausting 40-minute or so vertical climb to reach the top.
+Once there, you are rewarded with a unique view of Machu Picchu.
+In the opposite direction to most commercial pictures of it (example: like the feature image.)